cloudflare/workers-sdk/.changeset/thin-pots-camp.md

 "wrangler": minor
 ---

-feat: add support for redirecting Wrangler to a generated config when running deploy commands
+feat: add support for redirecting Wrangler to a generated config when running deploy-related commands

-This new feature is designed for build tools and frameworks to provide a deploy-specific configuration, which Wrangler can use instead of user configuration when running deploy commands.
+This new feature is designed for build tools and frameworks to provide a deploy-specific configuration, which Wrangler can use instead of user configuration when running deploy-related commands.
 It is not expected that developers of Workers will need to use this feature directly.

 ### Affected commands